 The U.S. Government recently announced that as of May 1, 2019, Israeli nationals will be eligible to apply for E-2 Treaty Investor Visas, both for Israeli nationals currently in the U.S. as a change of status, and at the U.S. Embassy in Israel.

 There is no numerical limit on E-2 visas, and they will be available to Israeli Nationals employed by Israeli entities.
 Companies already operational in the U.S., as well as companies looking to expand operations to the U.S., will now be able to transfer executives, managers and individuals with essential skills to the U.S. for five-year increments.

 Diversity Visa 2020

-Applicants to the Diversity Visa Lottery 2020 will be able to check the status of their application from noon (EST) on May 7, 2019 by visiting this website.
+Applicants to the Diversity Visa Lottery 2020 will be able to check the status of their application from noon (EST) on May 7, 2019.

 Presidential Memo on B-1/B-2 Visitor Visa Enforcement

 President Trump on April 22, 2019, issued a Presidential Memorandum ordering immigration agencies to develop plans to reduce B-1 business visitor and B-2 tourist overstays, and Visa Waiver Program overstays, in the U.S.

 Increased scrutiny by the U.S. Government on B-1/B-2 and ESTA visitors requires Companies to ensure vigilance and compliance in their workforce.
 Employers should communicate to their employers the importance of complying with the requirements of their visitor status throughout their time in the U.S. If an employee is required to spend increased time in the U.S., Companies may wish to explore other visa options and a long-term strategy for employees that frequently move between their country of origin and the U.S.